atomisthq/docs/docs/developer/prerequisites.md

 a [GitHub personal access token][token] to register with the Atomist API.
 The Atomist API uses the token to confirm you are in a GitHub organization connected to the Slack team in which you are running your automations.
-The token needs [_read:org_ scope][scope] to see what GitHub organizations your GitHub user is in.
+The token needs _read:org_ [scope][] to see what GitHub organizations your GitHub user is in.
 In addition, we recommend you include the _repo_ scope in the token you use since many automations interact with GitHub repositories and require _repo_ scope to do their work, e.g., comment on issues, create PRs, and create repositories.

 !!! warn
     If you created your token before 2017-11-20, it may have been